ENAC Alumni

 ENAC Alumni is a nonprofit organization, alumni association created in 1987, and registered in Toulouse, Midi-Pyrénées.
 A key founder and former vice president of the association was Robert Aladenyse who dedicated his career to the ENAC alumni.
 Each year, the Robert Aladenyse Award recognizes the best internships of the year.

-The main missions of the association are to bring together the alumni of ENAC, to support the alumni community worldwide, and to contribute to the development of École Nationale de l'Aviation Civile (National University of Civil Aviation also referred to as French Civil Aviation University).
-ENAC is the first European Graduate School in the fields of aeronautics and aviation.
-As of January 2023, it has about 27,500 alumni which makes the association the largest in France for aviation programs.

 History

 The École Nationale de l'Aviation Civile was founded in 1949 in Orly, France.
 Its initial purpose was to educate the future public workers of the Directorate General for Civil Aviation.
 At the beginning of the 1970s, the university started the recruitment of students for the aerospace industry, outside of its original pool of future DGAC employees.
 The number of so-called "civilian" students steadily grew in the 1980s.
 Robert Aladenyse (1931-2003, 1964 graduate) decided in 1987 to create a nonprofit organization for the aviation engineers (Diplôme d'ingénieur) alumni.
 This association was then called IngENAC.

 In the 2000s, the development of the Master's degree and Mastères Spécialisés programs led IngENAC to expand its membership to these new alumnus.
 On January 1, 2010, ENAC merged with the SEFA (flight school) and became the largest aeronautical university in Europe.
 These major changes in the profile of ENAC and its alumni population were an impetus for a deeper redevelopment of IngENAC into a broader alumni association reflecting the new ambitions of the university and the diversity of its community.
 In 2012, IngENAC changed name and became known as ENAC Alumni.
 The newly rebranded association is now the alumni association of all graduates of ENAC, whatever their degree.
 This includes the Aeronautical operations technicians, the Techniciens supérieur de l'aviation, the Air Traffic Safety Electronics Personnels and the Ingénieurs des études et de l'exploitation de l'aviation civile.
 The new status became effective in March 2012.

 In February 2019, ENAC Alumni held the first edition of The State of the Air (Les Etats de l'Air) which is a conference featuring a series of round tables and master classes with a panel of aviation leaders.
 The 2019 edition was hosted by the French DGAC.

-Missions

-The actions and policies of ENAC Alumni intend to achieve the following goals:
+This event is now held annually in Paris.
+The first African edition was organized in 2024 in Cameroon and the association is working on a second edition in 2026.